Connect with us

 1.)
 Lock in a price – The main benefit of purchasing off the plan is that you get the opportunity to buy a home at a discount.
 Even if the property values go up during construction you will still pay the discounted amount for the property.

-READ: NSSF’s Sh35m Milimani apartments sold-out in 14 days
+RELATED: NSSF’s Sh35m Milimani Apartments Sold Out in 14 Days

 1.)
 Unfulfilled expectations – There is a risk that the quality and standards of fixtures of the home will be different from those you had seen in a display house at the time of the sale.